-The department recognizes faculty member's interests and focus can change over time, which may be reflected in flexibility in the distribution of workload between teaching, scholarship, andservice.
+The department recognizes faculty member's responsibilities, foci, and interests can change over time, which may be reflected in flexibility in the distribution of workload between teaching, scholarship, and service.
 It is during the annual workload review that each faculty member can express a desire to alter the distribution of workload across these categories within reason.
 As examples, teaching may be reduced for one or two semesters with a corresponding increase in scholarly workload, however this cannot persist beyond two semesters.
 Similarly, a faculty member may wish to substitute more teaching for less scholarship, however any teaching above the norm established in section II will not be considered a teaching overload.